10 Minutes With Donald Byrd

 When I went to the Harvard summer dance school, she came to give a lecture.
 She watched a class and came up to me at the end and said, “Young man, you need to go to New York.
 And tell them I sent you.”
 So I did, actually.

-What themes of Carousel have you highlighted for the contemporary audience?
+Carousel have you highlighted for the contemporary audience?

 One of the things we’re talking about this season at Spectrum is virtue.
 The virtue of forgiveness and the notion of redemption fit right in with Carousel.
 Billy’s character reminds me of somebody who is ill-equipped to deal with his circumstances—the way he treats Julie, his wife.
 He hits her, and her justification is the same one that you hear for domestic violence now.
 Certainly people weren’t talking about these things then, in the setting of the musical and even in the period it was produced.